phlex-ruby/phlex.fun/pages/index.md

 One caveat of defining the view this way is `title` and `body` could be called in any order.
 This offers flexibility, but what if you need to make sure your markup is output in a consistent order?

 First, include `Phlex::DeferredRender` in your view.
-This changes the behavior of `template` so it does not receive a block and is yielded early.
-Then use public methods to save blocks, passing them to back to the `template` at render time.
+This changes the behavior of `view_template` so it does not receive a block and is yielded early.
+Then use public methods to save blocks, passing them to back to the `view_template` at render time.

 ```phlex
 class List < Phlex::HTML